 - Discover traces of Roman, Medieval and Ottoman history

-- Explore the costal ruins of Mesembria, the ancient Greek polis of Zone
+- Explore the coastal ruins of Mesembria, the ancient Greek polis of Zone

 - Visit the famous Classical sanctuary of the Great Gods in Samothrace